High Level Commentary

 Federal Reserve “Tapering” Increased Interest Rates and Negative Performance:

-The Federal Reserve’s belated recognition of inflation risks and its policy shift has spooked markets and caused negative returns for most asset classes in 2022.
-The shift to higher interest rates is described as the end of easy money, and the narrative is now characterized as how high and how fast.
+The Federal Reserve’s belated recognition of inflation risks and its policy shift spooked markets and caused negative returns for most asset classes in 2022.
+The shift to higher interest rates is described as the end of easy money.

 The policy shift was publicized by the Fed on December 15, 2021 with commentary that they are ending their bond purchases and introducing a policy to raise short-term interest rates to combat inflation.
 The government bond purchases began at the height of the pandemic to help support the economy and markets when businesses were closed and unemployment skyrocketed.
 The government bond buying helped reduce interest rates.
 (Interest rates on existing bonds declined because Fed purchases drove up bond prices and correspondingly reduced interest rates.)
 Starting in March 2022, the Fed pushed up interest rates at the fastest pace in the last 40 years.
-As of May 2023, the Fed Fund Rate has been pushed up to a range of 5.0% to 5.25%.
-Since rate increases impact the economy with a “long and variable lag”, neither the Fed nor anyone else can know exactly how much the economy will slow and inflation will decline.
-At this point, the economy has shown reasonable resilience.
+As of July 2023, the Fed Fund Rate had been pushed up to a range of 5.25% to 5.50%.
+As inflation moderated, the Fed was able to cut rates by 100 basis points in 2024.
+Since rate changes impact the economy with a “long and variable lag”, neither the Fed nor anyone else can know exactly how much the economy has been impacted.
+At this point, the economy has shown remarkable resilience.
+The Fed is in a wait-and-see mode and continues to be “data dependent,” but is expected to continue to reduce short-term interest rates by 0.25% later in 2026.

-U.S. Economic Statistics are weakening as inflation concerns increase.
+U.S. Economic Statistics are solid and inflation concerns are slowly moderating.
 Economic statistics dropped precipitously due to the government-induced shutdown in early 2020, but then rebounded well above consensus expectations.
-Most recently, economic reports are showing an increased likelihood of a recession.
+Most recently, economic reports are showing a softening growth rate.

 -Retail sales have been stronger than expected over the last year despite rising gasoline and food prices.
-Fiscal stimulus has ended but U.S. households accumulated over $2.5 trillion in excess savings during the pandemic, and this should drive strong consumer spending throughout 2023.
+Fiscal stimulus has ended but U.S. households accumulated over $2.5 trillion in excess savings during the pandemic, and this drove strong consumer spending throughout 2023.
+Real wage gains sustained consumer spending in 2024.
+Consumer spending has been strong in 2025 but consumer confidence and sentiment indicators show growing concerns.

--Housing had been strong due to low mortgage rates, but new construction is currently negatively impacted by rising mortgage rates and rising construction costs.
+-Housing had been strong due to low mortgage rates, but new construction is currently negatively impacted by relatively high mortgage rates and rising construction costs.
 These rising costs impact housing affordability, especially at the lower price points for younger families.

--Inflation has been low over the past decade, but is currently at historically high levels.
-The overall April Core Consumer Price Index came in at a trailing 12-month 5.5%.
+-Inflation had been low over the past decade, but ramped up to historically high levels due to COVID-related supply constraints, high fiscal spending and other factors.
+Higher interest rates have helped push inflation to lower levels.
+The overall July Core Consumer Price Index came in at a trailing 12-month 3.1%.

-Performance: U.S. stock indexes moved up to record-high levels based on government stimulus and optimism with COVID-19 vaccine in 2021, but performance in 2022 was negative.
+Performance: Stocks and bonds are up so far in 2025.
+Looking back, U.S. stock indexes moved up to record-high levels based on government stimulus and optimism with COVID-19 vaccine in 2021, but performance in 2022 was negative.
 Energy, industrials, financials and small cap stocks performed better as the market rotated away from some of the tech darlings.
-After the huge 2022 sell-off, stocks are positive again in 2023.
+After the huge 2022 sell-off, stocks recovered strongly in 2023 and 2024.
 Small cap stocks are cheaper and have more earnings upside as the economy recovers from inflation.

-Longer maturity bonds underperformed in 2022 as interest rates rose, but are performing better in 2023.
+Longer maturity bonds underperformed in 2022 as interest rates rose, but are performed better in 2023.
 While fiscal stimulus was necessary due to COVID restrictions and lockdowns, there is a growing concern related to persistent inflation and to huge government budget deficits.
 Investors are less willing to accept historically low longer-term government debt, and this is pressuring long-maturity bond prices lower as yields move higher.
+As a result, 2024 performance showed modest gains for shorter-maturity bonds, but negative performance for longer maturities.
+High yield bond performance was solid in 2024 based on a surprisingly resilient economy and reduced near-term prospects for a recession.
+Bond market performance in 2025 has been positive, especially for shorter maturities and for investment grade and high-yield corporate credits.

 Climate change constitutes a significant longer-term global challenge.
 Although governments and corporations are taking steps to mitigate the impact, recent increased energy costs have caused a consumer backlash.
 It is much easier to talk about reductions far out in the future, than it is to implement current steps to make actual changes.